-The Jardin Majorelle, also known as the Jardin Majorelle or Yves Saint Laurent garden.
+The Majorelle Gardens Marrakech, also known as the Jardin Majorelle or Yves Saint Laurent garden.
 It’s the subtropical garden situated at the central point of Marrakech Gueliz.
 It is amongst the stunning and most delightful spots in Marrakech that attract the attention of most tourists.
-You need to pass through Marrakech medina so that you can access this botanical garden.
+You need to pass through the Marrakech medina so that you can access this botanical garden.
 Marrakech’s Medina is one of the most famous destinations because of its acres of palms and olive groves.

 The French expatriate artist, by the name; Jacques Majorelle, is the designer of this botanical garden.
 He designed this meticulously botanical garden in the year 1924.
 Also, you need to note that Jacques was the son of the most famous Art Nouveau furniture designer.
 By the name Louis Majorelle.
 Jacques attended art school in the year 1901 in Nancy in an institution identified as Ecole des Beaux-Arts.

 After the studies, Jacques went back to Marrakech in the year 1919 to recover from heart problems.
-It is during this recovery period that he built this botanical garden Jardin Majorelle.
+It is during this recovery period that he built this botanical Majorelle Gardens Marrakech.
 Jacques completed the construction using a unique color of blue, and this covered a large percentage of the Jardin Majorelle.
-It is after this exercise that he named the garden as Majorelle Blue.
+It is after this exercise that he named the garden Majorelle Blue.

 Jacques Majorelle got involved in a car accident in the year 1962.
 An incident that forced him to return to France in the same year.
 He later died in the same year because of the severe complications he suffered from the accident injuries.
 Yes, Morocco is no longer under the control of the French protectorate.
-But this botanical Jardin Majorelle remains to be amongst the most loved tourist attraction sites in Morocco.
+But this botanical Majorelle Gardens Marrakech remains to be amongst the most loved tourist attraction sites in Morocco.

-The Jardin Majorelle Marrakech became even more famous after Yves Saint Laurent features it in the Chelsea Flower Show.
+The Majorelle Gardens Marrakech became even more famous after Yves Saint Laurent features it in the Chelsea Flower Show.
 That took place in London in the year 1997.
 Ever since then, many people have made several trips to Morocco to see this meticulously botanical garden.
-Yves Saint Laurent was the care-taker and former owner of the Jardin Majorelle.
+Yves Saint Laurent was the caretaker and former owner of the Jardin Majorelle.